Jeff-Russ/ror-guides/rails-database.md

 	  def create
 	    # instantiate a (unsaved) teacher object
-	    # with mass-assigment and whitelisting:
+	    # with mass-assignment and whitelisting:
 	    @teacher = Teacher.new(teacher_params)

 	    if @teacher.save # <- save w/ test